 While a dog can become sensitized to stimuli, it is also true that a dog can become desensitized to stimuli, so the process is reversed.
 In other words, a stimulus that becomes more intense, more frightening, and more intimidating is more likely to lead to sensitization, whereas a stimulus that becomes less intense, less frightening, and less intimidating is more likely to lead to desensitization and habituation.

 For this reason, should you decide to desensitize your dog to a stimuli, you must make sure you have a pretty good program with good sub-threshold exposure, 'cause sloppy desensitization will lead to sensitization.
 Sloppy in this case means sudden exposure to intense stimuli rather than gradual, subtle stimuli.
 Basically, you are "flooding the dog."

 What If There Is No Threshold Level?

-In some unusual circumstances, you may notice that you cannot find a a way to work your dog under threshold, either because your dog's reactivity levels are too high or because the environment you are working at allows no distance from the trigger.
+In some unusual circumstances, you may notice that you cannot find a a way to work your dog under threshold, either because your dog's reactivity levels are too high or because the environment you are working at allows little to no distance from the trigger.
 What to do in such cases?